MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/irp-mj-create-mailslot.md

 ## When Sent

 The I/O Manager sends the IRP_MJ_CREATE_MAILSLOT request when a new mailslot is being created or opened.
-Normally this IRP is sent on behalf of a user-mode application that has called a Microsoft Win32 function such as [**CreateMailslot**](https://docs.microsoft.com/windows/win32/api/winbase/nf-winbase-createmailslota).
-If the create request is completed successfully, the application receives a handle to the server end of the named pipe instance.
+Normally this IRP is sent:

+- On behalf of a user-mode application that has called a Microsoft Win32 function such as [**CreateMailslot**](https://docs.microsoft.com/windows/win32/api/winbase/nf-winbase-createmailslota).
+- Or, on behalf of a kernel-mode component that has called [**IoCreateFile**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-iocreatefile), [**IoCreateFileSpecifyDeviceObjectHint**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ntddk/nf-ntddk-iocreatefilespecifydeviceobjecthint), [**ZwCreateFile**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ntcreatefile), or [**ZwOpenFile**](https://docs.microsoft.com/windows-hardware/drivers/ddi/ntifs/nf-ntifs-ntopenfile).

+If the create request is completed successfully, the application or kernel-mode component receives a handle to the mailslot file instance.

 The handling of IRP_MJ_CREATE_MAILSLOT is much the same as [IRP_MJ_CREATE](irp-mj-create.md).